 Many people over the last few months have praised me or commented on how well I look and how well I’ve bounced back from each of my surgeries.
 While I hesitate to use the word, my cancer journey seems to have been “easy”, particularly when compared to the experience many other people have.

 Before I was diagnosed, I hadn’t had close contact with anyone with breast cancer.
 All I knew about the process was what I had seen in the media.
-I imagined it would mean months of treatment, often with that making me much sicker than the disease had made me to date.
+I imagined it would mean months of treatment, often with that treatment making me much sicker than the disease had made me to date.

 My early detection meant I did not require chemo or radiation, but I did still have a bilateral mastectomy.
 Often I preface that with the word “only”, but I need to remind myself that this is still a fairly major surgery, with repercussions that can last a lifetime, both physically and mentally.